 To make your bedroom smell as good as a luxury hotel, you can go a few different routes.
 A reed diffuser provides a constant subtle fragrance (depending on how many reeds you use) that can last for several months, while a room spray like Sandoval’s Interior Aromatic (with bay leaf, lavender, sandalwood, and patchouli) provides a quick and easy enhancement.
 And of course, pretty candles dispersed throughout the room add both scent and visual appeal.

 Lighting can make or break a bedroom, so consider yours carefully.
 For a true hotel feel, we like sconces for bedtime reading—this style from Serena & Lily feels classic yet cool over a nightstand.
 If you have big windows, you probably already receive plenty of natural light; grab some chic blackout curtains if you like to sleep in on the weekends like you might during a hotel stay.
 On the other hand, if you don’t get much natural light but want to wake up with the sunrise (looking at you, early birds), try a smart wake-up light that’ll flood your room with (simulated) sunshine.

-A few furniture must-haves for a hotel-like bedroom: a comfy chair (bonus points if it has a cool design element, like this sculptural one from Anthropologie), a stylish headboard (this one feels especially regal), and a roomy nightstand (to go under the scone light!).
+A few furniture must-haves for a hotel-like bedroom: a comfy chair (bonus points if it has a cool design element, like this sculptural one from Anthropologie), a stylish headboard (this one feels especially regal), and a roomy nightstand (to go under the sconce light!).